rphmeier/jobsteal/README.md

 A work-stealing fork-join threadpool written in Rust.
-This features low-level APIs to directly submit tasks to the pool, along with a high-level parallel iteration API called `Spliterator`, which are very similar to Rust's Iterators.
+This features low-level APIs to directly submit tasks to the pool, along with a high-level parallel iteration API called `Spliterator`, which is very similar to Rust's Iterators.

 ## [See the Documentation](https://rphmeier.github.io/jobsteal/)